 Employee Training: Train the employees on how to use the BI tools efficiently.

-Real-World Uses of BI inthe Financial Sector
+Real-World Uses of BI in the Financial Sector

 JP Morgan Chase: They apply BI for risk management and fraud detection.
-This bank is even more advanced in analytics such that if there is something fishy then the bank responds in time and reduces the risks.
+This bank is even more advanced in analytics, such that if there is something fishy ,then the bank responds in time and reduces the risks.

-HSBC: Applies BI dashboards to monitor the performance measurements and they ensure that international regulatory standards are adhered to.
+HSBC: Applies BI dashboards to monitor the performance measurements and ensure that international regulatory standards are adhered to.

 Conclusion